-Our group is unique in that we are one of the only groups to play from original bell “charts” instead of standard music notation.
+The Colonial Ringers are unique in that we are one of the only groups to play from original bell “charts” instead of standard music notation.
 This means our music is on large poster board sized sheets that are written to be seen from a distance.
 We ring a 5-octave “long” set consisting of 79 bells from the world-famous Whitechapel foundry in London, England.
-These hand-tuned bronze bells provide the best in traditional sound, and are also a visual treat.
+These hand-tuned bronze bells provide the best in traditional sound and are also a visual treat.
 The Whitechapel foundry has a tradition of over 5 centuries of bell-making, casting “Big Ben,” our own Liberty Bell, and the first sets of English handbells.

 Although the bulk of our performances are during December for holiday shows, we have also played year-round at concerts, festivals, weddings, faires, and private functions – anywhere our unique and entertaining form of music is desired.
-Programs are traditionally 40-60 minutes in length, but can be tailored to particular requests.
+Programs are traditionally 40-60 minutes in length but can be tailored by request.
 Beautifully costumed in Colonial, Renaissance or traditional dress, we are a unique visual and auditory experience.
 Past performance venues include: The Pageant of Peace, Gadsby’s Tavern, The Lyceum, The White House, The Annapolis State House, assisted living homes, churches and country clubs.

 Our small ensemble, “Touch of Clash” also plays for public and private functions.
 This 4-6 person group plays a variety of musical styles and is great for comic relief (and of course offers more serious performances).
 The 4 of us had so much fun we started adding performances and usually do a small show as an intermission for the large group during our standard programs.
 “A Touch of Clash” comes in handy for smaller venues.
 The large group requires more space both for the equipment and the people.
 Planning a wedding?
 Want light background music for a function?
 We are the easier logistics choice.